DmitriBogdanov/UTL/docs/module_random.md

 constexpr auto random_array = random_integers<6>(0, -10, 10);

-utl::log::println(random_array); // using another module for convenience
+log::println(random_array); // using another module for convenience

-// compile-time random like this can be used to automatically build lookup tables
+// compile-time random like this can be used to automatically build
-// and generate seemingly random patterns
+// lookup tables and generate seemingly random patterns
 ```

 Output:
 ```
-{ -2, 6, 6, 3, -6, 2 }
+{ -4, -2, -3, -10, 0, -10 }
 ```

 ## Improving entropy with x86/x64 intrinsics